roozbehR/Progmiscon/README.md

 Note: Making strings using the "new" operator creates a new string everytime on heap no matter if that already exists on the heap or not.

+### Hows and Whys

+How does JVM look for strings in the string pool?

+String pool in Java uses a Hashmap in its implementation.
+This means that Strings are used as Keys and thir refrence is used as the value of the Strings.
+This data structure is considered to be very effcient since it takes advantage of hashcode to access Strings in O(1) time.

 Resources and Refrences:

 - https://www.edureka.co/blog/java-string-pool/